kaushalvivek/ai-progress-today/README.md

 # AI Progress Today

-> From steam engines to GPT-4o in one clean timeline.
+> From steam engines to AGI in one clean timeline.
 Because someone should track how we accidentally built ourselves into obsolescence.

 **[aiprogress.today](https://aiprogress.today)** • *Refreshingly honest about humanity's sprint toward AGI*